Judging Interface

 - Completed: How many voters finished their ballot

 You can use judge scoring and audience voting together.
-On the Results tab, toggle between "Judges", "Audience", and "All" views to see how each group ranked entries.
+On the Results page, toggle between "Judges", "Audience", and "All" views to see how each group ranked entries.
 This is the basis for "People's Choice" awards alongside juried winners.